jamesrashford/graphkit/README.md

-# Graphkit (ALPHA)
+# Graphkit (Beta)

 Graphkit - the Swiss Army knife of all things graph-related.
 Graphkit is a simple CLI tool written in Go for processing and analysing graph-based data structures.

-Graphkit is currently in alpha and is still very much under development.
+Graphkit is currently in beta and is still very much under development.
 If you're interested in using it, feel free, but just expect a few bugs.
 Feel free to make a pull request to make any corrections and report any issues/suggestions using the issues tracker.

 ## Features
 Currently, Graphkit has two main features: converting and visualising graphs.